Commonhold: The (not so) Simple Truth!

 Lord Hunt also said that it was clear that more talking to developers and other companies was needed to encourage them to think of Commonhold as a positive option.
 He would pass the point made by Lord Best about the Olympic site to the relevant people in the LDA but it must be for them to make those decisions.

-LEASEHOLD LIFE ASKS HER OWN QUESTIONS!
+LEASEHOLD LIFE ASKS QUESTIONS!

 On the 17th July 2008 Leasehold Life received a reply from Mr Charles Stewart, Policy Manager of the Land Law Team in response to an e-mail sent on 7th July.